saadtaame/moroccan-competitive-programmers/README.md

 ## Single Source Shortest Paths (non-negative edge weights)

 Given a source node in a weighted graph, find the shortest path from that node to every other node.
+In the demo nodes are points in the plane and the weights are the Euclidean distances between the points.

 ![Dijkstra](./Images/Dijkstra.png "Dijkstra")